RarelyCharlie/rarelycharlie.github.io/_chat/chat02.md

 You start the chat with 5 stars, but every time you choose wrongly you lose a star.
 If you lose all 5 stars the chat will end immediately.

 - 4M Hello, I need some advice.
-- 0M It's about my boyfriend.
+- 0M It's about my boyfriend :)
 - 1Q Choose a reply that accurately reflects what the member said:
   - 24 Welcome to 7 Cups!
 I'm Morinda.
 You must be feeling so sad and lonely!
   - 25 Hi!
 I'm Morinda.
 I am so proud of you for opening up.
 Welcome to 7 Cups where you can share all your troubles!